 Whether it is brushes or paint, you should use the best tools you can afford.
+When you paint minis, your tools become an extension of your hand, mind, and eyes.
 You will get frustrated if the tools you use slow you down or hinder your progress.
 Take it from me, don’t cheap out.
 If you want to improve your miniature painting, use the best brushes and tools.
 It can make a huge difference in both speed and results if your brushes and paint do what you want them to do on a consistent basis.
 Make sure your tools don’t get in your way!

 4. Sharp brush tips.

 Keep the tips of your brushes sharp and pointy.
 You want control and being able to apply paint in a consistent and reliable fashion on miniatures requires a brush that comes to a fine point.
 The best quality brushes hold their point (these are generally fine-sable brushes with Kolinsky hair bristles).
 The best classical mainstream brands are: Winsor & Newton Series 7, Raphael 8404, DaVinci Maestro.
 For hobby-oriented brushes with excellent quality try: Broken Toad or Artis Opus.

 Learn from many people.
 Go to workshops.
 Ask questions from different artists you admire.
 Miniature painting has many facets of style and technique.
 Each painter uses a different approach.
 Take this in, apply what you think works, but never assume you’re done learning.
 Another note, don’t think that you need to learn from professionals.
 You can pick up a lot from other new painters.
 As they grow, follow them.